7FeiW/PandellListRandomShuffler/README.md

 ####This solution contains three projects

-* Pandell.RandomShuffledListGeneratorDemo - which contain code to show how to use actual random shuffler
+* Pandell.RandomShuffledListGeneratorDemo - which contain code to show how to use actual random shuffler.
-* Pandell.ListShuffler - class libaray, which contains two classes
+* Pandell.ListShuffler - class libaray, which contains two classes.
-   * Implementations of Fisher–Yates in place suffle algorithm
+   * Implementations of Fisher–Yates in place suffle algorithm.
+   * API -  InPlaceShuffle<T> (List<T> list)
    * A RandomShuffledListGenerator - which can genrate a list of 10,000 numbers in random order and each number in the list   is  unique and be between 1 and 10,000 (inclusive).
+   * API - GetShuffledIntListOneToTenThousand()
-* Pandell.Tests - Unit Tests for Pandell.ListRandomShuffler, requires Nunit 2.6
+* Pandell.Tests - Unit Tests for Pandell.ListRandomShuffler, requires Nunit 2.6.

 ####Build and Run

-* Open solution with VS2015 (it should work with VS2013 as well)
+* This solution works with VS2015 (it should work with VS2013 as well)
-* Build and Run - This soultion is build against .Net 4.5
+* To Run RandomShuffledListGeneratorDemo, set RandomShuffledListGeneratorDemo as startup project, build and run.
+* To use ListShuffler in your code, simpley include class library in your code.
 * For unit tests, please use Nunit-GUI 2.6 or plus which is avaiable at http://www.nunit.org/index.php?p=download